We are a family owned funeral home with a determination to provide the best service at the best price possible.

 Mike has 37 years in the funeral business and has seen the typical local funeral home change from a family owned and operated establishment, involved in the community, willing to help neighbors in times of grief to what is now, more often a corporate, conglomerate cog.
 Although Mike has worked for several different corporate funeral homes the push to up-sell as well as the increasing cost for the average funeral led Mike to decide there must be a better way.

 Mike joined the Lakeland Junior Chamber of Commerce in 1986 where he met his wife Marsha.
 Marsha and, later Mike served as president of the Lakeland chapter.
 Both Mike and Marsha have continued their involvement in Junior Chamber International on both a state and national level.
 Mike is a trustee for the Florida JCI Senators Foundation which awards scholarships to high school seniors furthering their education.
 Mike is an active member of the Anna Maria privateers and several other community organizations.
 First Baptist Church at the Mall, Lakeland, is the family’s home church.
 Two daughters, Candice and Starr both have families and careers of their own.
-Two grandsons, Robbie in Lakeland and Greyson in Atlanta, bring joy to the family.
+Three grandsons, Robbie and Emerson in Plant City and Greyson in Atlanta, bring joy to the family.

 We opened Central Florida Casket Store in April 2000 as a retail establishment specializing in caskets, vaults and urns.
 Federal law prohibits any funeral establishment from requiring its customers to purchase needed merchandise from the funeral home.
 Many customers upon learning that Mike was a fully licensed funeral director requested he add funeral services and the name was changed to Central Florida Casket Store and Funeral Chapel in 2002.